georepl/sheet2anything/README.md

 ## Examples

-Assume your spreadsheet has a sheet called "Great Things" containing five columns A, B, C, and D. The data look like:
+Assume your spreadsheet has a sheet called "Great Things" containing four columns A, B, C, and D. The data look like:

     A             B             C             D
     item          category      location      field